 Because of the dilution of our dollar, inflation will drive up rents.
 Small increases in rents will drive up the value of your apartments dramatically.

-Interest rates are lower than low.
+Interest rates are still low.
 Lock them in now while you can!

 The apartment market, unlike single family, is making a comeback.
 Inventory is down, demand is up, and pricing is starting to rise.
 The timing is just right in many cities across the country.